teams-squared/ts2-enrollment-wizard-powershell/README.txt

 AFTER ENROLLMENT:
 Your device will be properly named, protected with enterprise security software, managed by our IT team, and compliant with company security policies.
+Feel free to delete the enrollment wizard package / folder once as well.

 SUPPORT:
 If you need help, contact: cybersecurity@teamsquared.io